Introduction

 1. Address the Hiring Manager by Name

 Personalization always adds a nice touch.
 Whenever possible, address your cover letter to the hiring manager directly.
-If you’re unsure, do a bit of research on or the company website.
+If you’re unsure, do a bit of research on LinkedIn or the company website.

 2. Focus on Achievements, Not Just Responsibilities